wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/proxy_service_examples/securing-proxy-services.md

 Be sure to [configure a user store](../../../../setup/user_stores/setting_up_ro_ldap) for the Micro Integrator and add the required users and roles.

+Set up the SOAP client:

-1. Download and Install [SoapUI](https://www.soapui.org/downloads/soapui.html) to run this SOAP service.
+1. Download and install [SoapUI](https://www.soapui.org/downloads/soapui.html) to run this SOAP service.
-2. Create a new SOAP Project in the SoapUI using following wsdl file:
+2. Create a new SOAP project in the SoapUI using following wsdl file:

    ```bash
    http://localhost:8253/services/StockQuoteProxy?wsdl
    ```
-3. For this you can use getQuote operation and to call the secure service you need to set [Authorization](https://www.soapui.org/soap-and-wsdl/authenticating-soap-requests.html) in soap UI request.
+3. Use the `getQuote` operation.
+4. Set [Authorization](https://www.soapui.org/soap-and-wsdl/authenticating-soap-requests.html) in the SoapUI request.
+You will need this to call a secure service.

 Send a simple request to invoke the service: